Sargon of Akkad: Nippur inscription

-Among the most important sources for Sargon's reign is a tablet of the Old Babylonian period recovered at Nippur in the University of Pennsylvania expedition in the 1890s.
+Among the most important sources for Sargon's reign is a tablet, in two fragments, of the Old Babylonian period recovered at Nippur in the University of Pennsylvania expedition in the 1890s.
 The tablet is a copy of the inscriptions on the pedestal of a statue erected by Sargon in the temple of Enlil.
-Its text was edited by Arno Poebel (1909) and Leon Legrain (1926).
+Fragment one (CBS 13972) was edited by Arno Poebel and fragment two (Ni 3200) by Leon Legrain.

 Conquest of Sumer

 In the inscription, Sargon styles himself "Sargon, king of Akkad, overseer (mashkim) of Inanna, king of Kish, anointed (guda) of Anu, king of the land [Mesopotamia], governor (ensi) of Enlil".

 It celebrates the conquest of Uruk and the defeat of Lugalzagesi, whom Sargon brought "in a collar to the gate of Enlil":

 Sargon then conquered Ur and E-Ninmar and "laid waste" the territory from Lagash to the sea, and from there went on to conquer and destroy Umma:

-Sargon permitted the inhabitants of the territories he conquered to retain their native leaders and traditions.
-Yet, they were obligated to follow him and pay a tribute in exchange for safety.
-The people of Sargon's dominion were devoted to him because of his policies, which served to maintain peace.
-In addition, he proclaimed Akkadian the official language of the government and imposed regular weights and measurements.